 And one more thing about giving options: you may want to emphasize that even small contributions are important to you.
 When donors are navigating some rough financial seas, it’s important to keep welcoming and encouraging their donations, however meager.
 Once they stop giving, you may not see them again.
 Show appreciation for even very small gifts.

-7. Keep donors updated.
+7. Keep donors updated on the church fundraising.

 James Berkeley captures this idea with a great metaphor: